 A personal injury case can represent a significant investment in time.
-It can take months to resolve them, and you may wonder if the payout will be worth it.
+It can take years to resolve them and you may wonder if the payout will be worth it.
 Many different factors determine how long your case can take to resolve and what you can expect to receive.
-The best anyone can give you is an estimate.
-Ultimately, it is up to you to decide whether the case is worth your time to pursue.
+An experienced personal injury lawyer in your area may be able to provide you with an estimate of the value of your case.
+But, ultimately, it is up to you to decide whether the case is worth your time to pursue.

 Factors That Affect Damage Amounts

 The amount of money that you can collect depends upon a number of factors:

 - Legal Representation: Plaintiffs who retain a lawyer tend to collect significantly more, often nearly three times more, than those who did not.